What is biomass energy?

 Before upgrading boiler equipment or designing a new boiler system, it is just as important to look at fuel as it is to look at the equipment.
 When it comes to biomass boilers, one of the biggest mistakes that operators make is to solely focus on the efficient running of the equipment without placing an emphasis on the fuel itself; this is because it is so often assumed that the fuel stays the same over time.
 This could lead to a variety of mechanical, performance, and/or maintenance issues over time.

 Although a fuel analysis is usually done when a boiler is installed or a new fuel is chosen, there is a risk of fuel drift which can impact the operation and efficiency of the boiler(s).
 It is important to understand that drifting from operations isn’t always caused by operational issues.
 It could be caused by not managing and understanding the fuel(s).
 A fuel analysis allows for treating the root cause of a problem and not just the symptom.
+Download this report to learn how to optimize biomass boiler performance with continuous fuel analysis.

 Case Study: Fine-tuned existing Biomass Boilers at a Brazilian soybean plant